 How to use a nebulizerNebulizer - how to use; Asthma - how to use a nebulizer; COPD - how to use a nebulizer; Wheezing - nebulizer; Reactive airway - nebulizer; COPD - nebulizer; Chronic bronchitis - nebulizer; Emphysema - nebulizer

 If you have asthma, you may not need to use a nebulizer.
 You may use an inhaler instead, which is usually just as effective.
 But a nebulizer can deliver medicine with less effort than an inhaler.
-You and your doctor can decide if a nebulizer is the best way to get the medicine you need.
+You and your provider can decide if a nebulizer is the best way to get the medicine you need.
 The choice of device may be based on whether you find a nebulizer easier to use and what type of medicine you take.

 Most nebulizers are small, so they are easy to transport.
-Also, most nebulizers also work by using air compressors.
+Also, most nebulizers work by using air compressors.
 A different kind, called an ultrasonic nebulizer, uses sound vibrations.
 This kind of nebulizer is quieter, but costs more.

 Take the time to keep your nebulizer clean so that it continues to work properly.